startupengine/startupengine/README.md

 * [x] Sentry.io (Error Reporting)

 # Strategic Benefits
-* SitePress is **designed specifically for the needs of a startup** (unlike Wordpress, Ghost, and other open-source CMS offerings.)
+* SitePress is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)

 * Stop wasting time and effort making your own CMS or modifying another one to suit your needs.
 SitePress leverages the latest technologies, practices, and services, so you can **focus on running your business**.

-* **Custom coding not required.** No plugins to install.
+* Custom coding not required.
+No plugins to install.
 Just enter your account information and go.

-* **No worries about vendor lock-in** like you might have with services like Instapage, LeadPages, Wix, etc.
+* No worries about vendor lock-in like you might have with services like Instapage, LeadPages, Wix, etc.

-* **Automatic updates** via Github & Heroku.
+* Automatic updates via Github & Heroku.
 No need to pay for server automation services like Jekins, DeployBot, CodeShip, etc.

 * Don't have funding?
-It's ok, you can **run SitePress on your own at little or no cost**.
+It's ok, you can run SitePress on your own at little or no cost.

-* You're not on your own. **Paid professional support is available when you need it**.
+* You're not on your own.
+Paid professional support is available when you need it.

-* **Launch a site, business, or campaign in under 5 minutes**.
+* Launch a site, business, or campaign in under 5 minutes.

 # Deploying